aws-samples/amazon-sagemaker-ab-testing-pipeline/README.md

 ### Setup Python Environment for CDK

-This project uses CDK with python bindings to deploy resources to your AWS account.
+This project uses AWS CDK with python bindings to deploy resources to your AWS account.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.